codelouders/akkbbit/README.md

 # akkbbit
-Provides Akka stream's sources, flows and sinks to connect to Rabbit.
+Provides Akka streams sources, flows and sinks to connect to RabbitMQ.

 ## Features:
  - Automatically reconnects.